-What is a reasonable standard of living?
+What is a reasonable standard of living in Sweden?

 Every year, the Swedish Government sets a national norm (riksnorm) for food, clothes and shoes, hygiene and health, leisure and hobbies, child insurance, consumer goods, newspapers and telephone costs.
 The norm also covers individual costs for housing, domestic electricity, work-related travel, home insurance and trade union fees, and for example expenses for prescription drugs.
 The national norm forms the basis for the level of social assistance.

 The national norm also considers how many live in a household, children and their ages, whether children and young people eat lunch at home, and whether the adults in the household are single occupants or cohabitants.

 The amount of social assistance you can receive is the same for all municipalities and is based on the national norm.

 How do I apply for social assistance in Sweden?